 A placed call “The Mill” in Bloomington is a great example.

 Housed in an abandoned furniture factory in the heart of Bloomington, The Mill offers away-from-home workspaces for remote workers and help to forward-thinking entrepreneurs in the tech field.
-For those who move to Bloomington and continue to work remotely, The Mill will offer a free lifetime membership, valued at $2,200 annually, through a program called Bloomington Remote.
+For those who move to Bloomington and continue to work remotely, The Mill will offer a free 3-year membership, valued at $2,200 annually, through a program called Bloomington Remote.